 Others more knowledgeable were ahead of me in this area.
 Our groundskeeper Juanito, a Filipino, gladly takes some of the fruit home to his kitchen.
 Also, our daughter Dana Bell found that the kaffir lime makes a piquant and tasty margarita.
-And finally, Andrea Nguyen, a Californian who blogs about Asian culinary traditions, has a fascinating blog about making a do-it-yourself citrus vodka with a kaffir lime.
+And finally, Andrea Nguyen, a Californian who blogs about Asian culinary traditions, has a fascinating blog about making a do-it-yourself citrus vodka with this healthy food item.

 Making Kaffir Lime Vodka